keystonejs/grappling-hook/README.md

 Also, we wanted a more granular control of the hooking process and the way middleware is called.

 **NEW:**

+* since v2.6 you can [use promises as middleware] and [wrap promise-returning methods]
 * since v2.4 you can [wrap sync methods](#adding-hooks-to-synchronized-methods) and [call sync hooks](#synchronized-hooks).
 * since v2.3 you can [configure `grappling-hook` to use other method names](#other-qualifiers) than `pre` or `post`, e.g. `before` and `after`.